0xdials/rasp_boot/README.md

 i got ragebaited by a tiktok into platform security research so here we go...

-this is a small, reachonly toolkit to capture and analyze raspberry pi boot-chain artifacts. should grab SD image, boot partition blobs) this should produce reproducible, human readable reports. but then again i am writing this out of rage at 1 in the morning so fingers crossed, gang.
+this is a small, readonly toolkit to capture and analyze raspberry pi boot-chain artifacts. should grab SD image, boot partition blobs) this should produce reproducible, human readable reports. but then again i am writing this out of rage at 1 in the morning so fingers crossed, gang.

 ## Quickstart (Arch Linux)